Amazon picks head of Seattle software maker Tableau to lead its cloud-computing division

 AWS is the economic engine powering Amazon, earning more than $13.5 billion last year — more than 63% of the company’s operating profits for the year — on annual division revenue of $45.3 billion.

-Selipsky plans to rejoin Amazon this May and will take the reins at AWS after a several-weekslong transition period, Jassy wrote.
+Selipsky plans to rejoin Amazon this May and will take the reins at AWS after a weekslong transition period, Jassy wrote.

-Selipsky is nearly a lifelong Seattleite.
-He left the area after graduating from the Lakeside School to attend college at Harvard and start his career, then returned 20 years ago as an executive for RealNetworks.
-During his prior tenure at Amazon, Selipsky served as Jassy’s right hand, rocketing the cloud unit from a startup with a few dozen employees to a $10 billion business outpacing tech rivals Google and Microsoft by years.
+Selipsky, who describes himself in his Twitter profile as “water skier, wine guy,” is nearly a lifelong Seattleite.
+The former board member of Woodinville’s Silver Lake Winery left the Seattle area after graduating from the private Lakeside School in 1984 to attend college at Harvard and start his career.
+He returned 20 years ago as an executive for RealNetworks.
+During his prior tenure at Amazon, Selipsky served at Jassy’s right hand, helping rocket the cloud unit into business outpacing tech rivals Google and Microsoft.

 This is a developing story and will be updated.
-Informatin from Bloomberg was included in this report.
+Information from Bloomberg was included in this report.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.